cvedovini/wp-linkedin/readme.txt

 - Some changes to the profile templates to remove unwelcomed warnings.

 = Version 1.17 =
-- Added support for publication section in the profile template.
-If you want to add that section to your output make sure to add the following fields to the list of
+- Added support for publications section in the profile template.
+If you want to add that section to your output make sure to add the following fields to the list of fields: `publications:(title,publisher,authors,date,url,summary)`.
-fields: `publications:(title,publisher,authors,date,url,summary)`.
 - Separated the profile template into several different templates to simplify customisation.
 Now if you just need to customize one section of the profile then you will only need to create a custom template for that section.